yellow flower in tilt shift lens

 Do you believe me yet?
 Have you accepted that the truth of who you are is your most powerful secret weapon as an actor?

-Break a leg on bringing your individuality to your roles and, as always, if you have any questions please don’t hesitate to send me an email.
+Break a leg on bringing your individuality to your roles and, as always, if you have any questions about how to practice individuality or express yourself on stage, please don’t hesitate to send me an email.